-1. “Poor Unfortunate Souls” from “The Little Mermaid”
+1. “Poor Unfortunate Souls” From “The Little Mermaid”

 Ursula is one of the best villains in Disney history, so if you’re an alto looking for something to show you’re a badass with even badder vocal range, look no further.
 Most songs from “The Little Mermaid” are sweet and (more than slightly) overdone, but this one’s got edge and comedic appeal.

-2. “Mother Knows Best” from “Tangled”
+3. “Mother Knows Best” From “Tangled”

-3. “Just Around the Riverbend” from “Pocahontas”
+4. “Just Around the Riverbend” From “Pocahontas”

-No need to swear off “Frozen” for good, just opt for a lesser-known song if you want to sing from this viral Disney musical.
+No need to swear off “Frozen” for good—just opt for a lesser-known song if you want to sing from this viral Disney musical.
 “For the First Time in Forever,” sung in the film by soprano Kristen Bell, is an upbeat option—just cut it off before Elsa (Idina Menzel) comes in with those “Let It Go” verses.

-5. “Perfect Isn’t Easy,” from “Oliver & Company”
+6. “Perfect Isn’t Easy” From “Oliver and Company”

 You can’t underestimate Disney; this hit from the 1988 film is sung by none other than Bette Midler.
 (Yes, that Bette Midler.)
-Try this cheeky number on for size and remind casting directors you’re, well, perfect for the role.
+Try this cheeky number on for size and remind casting directors that you’re, well, perfect for the role.

-6. “Belle (Little Town),” from “Beauty and the Beast”
+7. “Belle (Little Town)” From “Beauty and the Beast”

-7. “I Won’t Say (I’m in Love)” from “Hercules”
+8. “I Won’t Say (I’m in Love)” From “Hercules”

-Meg’s song might be hard to arrange with all the back-up singing, but it’s hard to deny this is one of the catchiest and most contemporary Disney offerings.
+Meg’s song might be hard to arrange with all the backup singing, but it’s hard to deny this is one of the catchiest and most contemporary Disney offerings.
 Belt it!
 Just for fun!